Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Epping Forest in Spring

 The Epping Forest Heritage Trust has maintained the Epping Forest visitor centre since 2014.
-It’s responsible for looking after visitors and in helping them have the most out of their visit.
+It’s responsible for looking after visitors and helping them get the most out of their visit.

 They also arrange activities like scavenger hunts to bring children close to nature.
-There is a help desk to serve you with a map of Epping forest or directions if needed.
+A help desk will serve you with a map of Epping Forest or directions if needed.
 A gift shop also exists.

 Address: Paul’s Nursery Road, High Beach, Loughton, Essex, IG10 4AF (behind Kings Oak pub).

-Read Safest and Cheapest places to live in UK
+Read Safest and Cheapest places to live in the UK

 Epping forest Directions